Autodesk-Forge/design.automation-.net-basic-sample/README.md

 * Restore the packages of the project by [NuGet](https://www.nuget.org/).
 The simplest way is
   * VS2012: Projects tab >> Enable NuGet Package Restore.
 Then right click the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
   * VS2013/VS2015:  right click the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
 * Apply credencials of Design Automation API from https://developer.autodesk.com/.
-Put your consumer key and secret key at  line 18 and 19 of [program.cs](./Program.cs)
+Put your consumer key and secret key in [program.cs](./Program.cs)
 *  Run project, you will see a status in the console:
 * if everything works well, the result file (pdf) and the report files will be downloaded at **MyDocuments**.
 * if there is any error with the process, check the report file what error is indicated.